kubernetes-sigs/descheduler/README.md

 in the hope that recreation of evicted pods will be scheduled on these underutilized nodes.
 The parameters of this strategy are configured under `nodeResourceUtilizationThresholds`.

-The under utilization of nodes is determined by a configurable threshold, `thresholds`.
+The under utilization of nodes is determined by a configurable threshold `thresholds`.
 The threshold `thresholds` can be configured for cpu, memory, and number of pods in terms of percentage.
 If a node's usage is below threshold for all (cpu, memory, and number of pods), the node is considered underutilized.
 Currently, pods request resource requirements are considered for computing node resource utilization.